chris31389/angular-bdd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

+Its main purpose is to show how BDD would work within an angular based project.
+[Tutorial](https://medium.com/spektrakel-blog/angular-protractor-and-cucumber-552bd75ff6c9)

+you can run `ng e2e` to see it working :)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.